zcash/zips/zip-XXXX.rst

 The author is

-* a coauthor of the Zerocash_ academic paper underlying Zcash
+* a coauthor of the Zerocash_ academic paper underlying Zcash;
-* a technical adviser to the Zcash Foundation
+* a technical adviser to the Zcash Foundation;
-* a founding scientist, a shareholder, and formerly a technical adviser to the Electric Coin Company
+* a founding scientist, a shareholder, and formerly a technical adviser to the Electric Coin Company;
-* an academic researcher and adviser to various other organizations
+* an academic researcher and adviser to various other organizations.

 This proposal is his private opinion and does not represent any of the above.

 .. _Zerocash: https://eprint.iacr.org/2014/349

 Acknowledgements
 ================